wikimedia/mediawiki-extensions-Wikibase/view/packages/wikibase-data-values-value-view/README.md

 ### 0.6.9 (dev)
 * $.ui.suggester updates "lang" and "dir" attribute of its menu whenever repositioning the menu.
 * $.ui.suggester issues "error" event in case of an error.
+* LanguageSelector allows typing the language code instead of the name.

 ### 0.6.8 (2014-07-29)
 * Only attempt to close a suggester if it's open